Moving on after treatment for small cell lung cancer

 - If you had surgery, a copy of your operative report

 - If you stayed in the hospital, a copy of the discharge summary that the doctor wrote when you were sent home

 - If you had radiation treatment, a copy of the treatment summary

 - If you had chemo, a list of your drugs, drug doses, and when you took them

-- Copies of your x-rays, CT scans, and other imaging tests (these can often be put on a DVD)
+- Copies of your x-rays, CT scans, and other imaging tests (these can often be stored digitally on a DVD, etc.)